DjangoGirls/tutorial/en/extend_your_application/README.md

 {% raw %}`{% if ... %} ... {% endif %}` is a template tag we can use when we want to check something (remember `if ... else ..` from __Introduction to Python__ chapter?).
 In this scenario we want to check if a post's `published_date` is not empty.{% endraw %}

-Ok, we can refresh our page and see if `Page not found` is gone now.
+Ok, we can refresh our page and see if `TemplateDoesNotExist` is gone now.

 ![Post detail page](images/post_detail2.png)